Chelsea Garden Center Opened for Business in 1984

 Responding to our customers’ needs for more houseplants, furniture, and gifts, we opened the 6,000 square-foot Chelsea Garden Center Home Store on Hudson Street, just above Tribeca.
 This spacious, loft-like space allowed us to provide an enormous selection of the finest tropical plants in Manhattan, combined with an extraordinary garden-inspired collection of furniture, home accents, pottery, and gifts for the modern metropolitan home.

 In 2001, the quest for larger and more suitable spaces began again and we relocated our primary garden center in the Chelsea neighborhood where we’d gotten our start almost twenty years earlier.
 We settled downtown on West 16th Street in a large lot just above the Meatpacking District.
-We filled the lot and store space with an even wider variety of outdoor nursery plants and tropical indoor plants and maintained our large stock of other gardening materials, tools, and supplies.
+We filled the lot and store space with an even wider variety of outdoor nursery plants and indoor plants and maintained our stock of other gardening materials, tools, and supplies.

 Community Engagement